hlship/tapx/README.md

 Tapx: Tapestry 5 Extensions by Howard Lewis Ship
 ====

-The Tapx modules are a set of extensions to the (http://tapestry.apache.org "Apache Tapestry Web Framework") that provide new capabilities that are not yet available in the main framework.
+The Tapx modules are a set of extensions to the [Apache Tapestry Web Framework](http://tapestry.apache.org]) that provide new capabilities that are not yet available in the main framework.

 In some cases, a module exists here for licensing reasons, as it may integrate with an existing library that is not compatible with the Apache Software License.

 In other cases, a module represents new functionality that is being refined before moved into Tapestry proper; alternately, it may represent code that is not of sufficient general interest to be part of framework, proper.

-Currently, snapshots of the modules are available via the Maven repository at http://howardlewisship.com/snapshot-repository.
+Currently, snapshots of the modules are available via the Maven repository at [http://howardlewisship.com/snapshot-repository](http://howardlewisship.com/snapshot-repository).

 Improved documentation is coming (we're in the middle of a transition from Maven to Gradle as the build and packaging tool).